sonnysideupp/RL-MDP-TicTacToe/README.md

 # RL-MDP-TicTacToe

-I trained a reinforcement learning agent to play Tic Tac Toe by modeling it as a Markov Decision and optimizing the policy through Value and Policy Iteration.
+I trained a reinforcement learning agent to play Tic Tac Toe by modeling it as a Markov Decision Process and optimizing the policy through Value and Policy Iteration.

 <img src='/assets/example.png' width=400>